- What is a fraction? Fraction definition

 And that's it, the fraction in its simplest form. ❤️

 But, if you have a repeating decimal... that's a different story.
-Have a good read of the section How to convert a repeating decimal to a fraction?, or simply use our fraction calculator.
+Have a good read of the section, or simply use our fraction calculator.

 How to turn a fraction into a decimal?